Softcatala/nmt-models/README.md

 * We use [Sacrebleu](https://github.com/mjpost/sacrebleu) to calculate BLUE scores with the 13a tokenizer.
 * These models are used in production with modest hardware (CPU).
 As result, these models are a balance between precision and latency.
 It is possible to further improve BLUE scores by ~+1 BLEU, but at a significant latency cost at inference.
 * BLEU is the most popular metric for evaluating machine translation but also broadly acknowledged that it is not perfect.
 It's estimated that has a [~80% correlation](https://aclanthology.org/W05-0909.pdf) with human judgment
-* Flores101 has some limitations.
-It was produced translating from English to the other 100 languages.
+* Flores200 has some limitations.
+It was produced translating from English to many of the other languages.
 When you use flores for example to benchmark Catalan - Spanish translations, consider that the Catalan -> Spanish corpus was produced by translating from English to Catalan and from English to Spanish.
 The resulting Spanish and Catalan translations are different from what a translator will do translating directly from Spanish to Catalan.
-As a summary, Flores101 is more reliable for benchmarks where English is the source or target language.
+As a summary, Flores200 is more reliable for benchmarks where English is the source or target language.
 * Occitan model is based on Languedocian variant

 ## Structure of the models